kubilayagi/articles/credit.md

 - Checking your credit score on sites like CreditKarma DOES NOT HURT YOUR CREDIT SCORE.
 The only time checking your score hurts your score is when the credit card companies run a "hard check" of your score.
 Credit card companies run a hard check when you apply for a credit card or a loan.
 They make a formal request to one of the credit bureaus to see your credit report.
 The reason that a hard check hurts your score is because ...

+{TODO
-{TODO - i think because they think you're applying because you need more credit ebcause you're using too much}
+- TODO: i think because they think you're applying because you need more credit ebcause you're using too much
+- TODO: also, the amount of time you've had your credit cards is averaged across all of your cards, so when you open a new one, the average time you've had the cards goes down

+}

 - Make sure you think twice about the annual fee that you're paying.
 The cost of the fee may outweigh the benefits of the